-In 1890, a rudimentary light consisting of red and white lanterns mounted on a mast was placed at Brockton Point to mark the sharp turn toward First Narrows for outbound ships and toward Coal Harbour for inbound vessels.
+Burrard Inlet and Coal Harbour became an important port of entry starting with the Fraser Canyon Gold Rush in 1858, and the risk of ship collisions prompted the construction of a navigation aid on Brockton Point.
+In 1880, William P. Anderson became chief engineer of the Department of Marine and Fisheries in Ottawa and served continuously until his retirement in 1919.
+During his career, he designed and built more than 500 lighthouses and fifty fog-alarm stations across Canada.
+He likely designed the first light at Brockton Point which was established in 1890, consisting of a rudimentary light with red and white lanterns mounted on a mast to mark the sharp turn toward First Narrows for outbound ships and toward Coal Harbour for inbound vessels.
 William D. Jones was hired as the first keeper of the light.
 Jones built a cottage out of driftwood collected from the nearby shore and lived in this home attached to the bell tower for many years.
 In 1902, a house was built with a bay window from which a fixed white light with a red sector was displayed to replace the original pole light, and a separate wooden bell tower was constructed.
-In 1914, Brockton Point was transformed with the construction of the current tower with an automated light.
-It was designed by British Landscape Architect Thomas Hayton Mawson, who also constructed the lifeboat house and other landmarks in Stanley Park.
+In 1914, Brockton Point was transformed with the construction of the current square tower that was painted white with a red horizontal stripe and has a red lantern and an arched base with a walkway underneath.
+According to the property transfer document, it was designed by British landscape architect Thomas H. Mawson who also constructed the lifeboat house and other landmarks in Stanley Park.
+The lighthouse has a focal plane of 41 feet (12.5 m) and has been managed by the Vancouver Board of Parks and Recreation since 2006.
+The light has been officially inactive since 2008 but may still be displayed occasionally for decorative purposes.
+The lighthouse was destaffed in 1956, and the house and surrounding gardens were paved over for a parking lot, but Brockton Point continues to be one of the most popular spots in Stanley Park.
 Read more here and here.
-Explore more of Brockton Point here:
+Explore more of Brockton Point and Stanley Park here: